JAQuent/boundaryVR/data/Exp2/testData/preStudy_dataCheck.md

   - targetTable is actually the probeTable \> renamed variable in JAVASCRIPT.
 Target table has to be calculated during analysis.

+Run2: \* New run after changes on memoryTask script checked out.

 # Download speed data

 <table>